wault-pw/eva/README.md

 - `SSE_KEY` for server side encryption
 - `JWT_KEY` for signing JWT cookies
 - `COOKIE_SECURE` set to `true` if you run wault instance behind the HTTPS
+- `COOKIE_DOMAIN` set a domain name if you run wault instance within your domain
+- `ALLOW_ORIGIN` set the origin if you run wault instance on a port other than `3000`, or within your own domain name, example: `http://localhost:8080` or `https://wault.local`

 ```bash
 docker run --rm \